Capillary/ecom-api-document/source/includes/_order.md

 ## Add Order Lineitem

-Lets you add an item to existing order.
+Lets you add an item to an existing order.

 > Sample Request